-- Don't take photos of military or police unless you're told it's ok - Don't make promises to locals about how you plan to help them - Don't invite locals to eat with the team without permission from your El Ayudante team leader - Don't go anywhere alone or without your team leader's & El Ayudante staff permission - Don't make fun of or put down Honduras, the government, or the people you are their guest. - Don't criticize something in Honduras, or talk about how 'great the US is' in comparison. - DO eat all of your food, and don't waste water you are in a country that uses everything! - DO come with an open mind about how things work in Honduras, you might learn something! - DO take time to talk to people instead of just focusing on finishing a task
+- Don't take photos of military or police unless you're told it's ok - Don't make promises to locals about how you plan to help them - Don't invite locals to eat with the team without permission from your El Ayudante team leader - Don't go anywhere alone or without your team leader's & El Ayudante staff permission - Don't make fun of or put down Honduras, the government, or the people you are their guest.
+Be mindful of how you talk in front of translators. - Don't criticize something in Honduras, or talk about how 'great the US is' in comparison. - DO eat all of your food, and don't waste water you are in a country that uses everything! - DO come with an open mind about how things work in Honduras, you might learn something! - DO take time to talk to people instead of just focusing on finishing a task